davidsbatista/BREDS/README.md

 <!--
 Demo
 ====

+`--similarity=0.6` and `--confidence=0.6` are parameters controlling similarity and confidence thresholds.

 You need to specify a word2vec model in the `parameters.cfg` file, the model used in my experiments is available for download.
 It was generated from the sub collections of the English Gigaword Collection, namely the AFP, APW and XIN.